Veterinary Low Level (cold) Laser & Veterinary Orthopedic Manipulation with Horses

 Miraculous Cures Using VOM and LLLT

-Brandy, a 25 year old Thoroughbred was dragging his back legs when he walked and dribbling urine.
+Brandy, a 25-year-old Thoroughbred was dragging his back legs when he walked and dribbling urine.
 Dr. Elliot treated Brandy with VOM and LLLT technologies.
 After one treatment he stopped dragging his rear legs except when he made a sharp turn and stopped dribbling urine.
 When she saw him one month later he was still doing well.
 He was treated one more time to keep up the positive results.

-Romeo, a 6 month old colt was about to begin training for racing one day.
+Romeo, a 6-month-old colt was about to begin training for racing one day.
 He was treated with one VOM and one LLLT treatment although the horse had no problems whatsoever.
-However after the treatments the owner remarked "He's not tripping as much as he used to."
+However, after the treatments, the owner remarked "He's not tripping as much as he used to."

-Duke, a 12 year old male horse, was led out to our class of students when we were learning to use the LLLT technology.
+Duke, a 12-year-old male horse, was led out to our class of students when we were learning to use the LLLT technology.
 Duke was a small horse (maybe 14 hands high) bay (brown) colored.
 He walked slowly towards us and kept his head down the whole time.
 The owner of the stable told us he had slowed down a lot and might have had a neck injury.
 The way he was walking certainly seemed to corroborate this hypothesis.
 We attempted to do VOM on him.
 He was very nervous and didn’t seem to like the clicking noise the activator made.
 We opted to do only LLLT on him.
-After we finished the treatment of 4 “runs” each run set with 4 different setting to address what appeared to be neck pain and a general setting for anti-inflammatory effect, Duke was led into the coral next to where we were treating other horses.
+After we finished the treatment of 4 “runs” each run set with 4 different settings to address what appeared to be neck pain and a general setting for anti-inflammatory effect, Duke was led into the corral next to where we were treating other horses.
 As soon as Duke was unclipped from the lead rope he started to whinny, snort in a playful manner, and run back and forth along the fence.
 He seemed happy and free of pain and continued to whinny to the other horses as they were brought up to us to work on He also continued to run back and forth in a playful manner for the entire three hours we were there.
-He obviously felt better and let us and everyone else know it.
+He obviously felt better and wanted to let everyone else know it.

 For ALL Appointments